implico/frontend-starter/README.md

 # Frontend-starter

 Frontend boilerplate framework.
 This is (just?) a prepared, configurable [gulp][gulp] environment with [Bower][bower] support.
-Plus bundles with directory structure and useful [sass][SASS] mixins.
+Plus bundles with directory structure and useful [SASS][sass] mixins.
 Automatically produces clean and optimized output code.
 A perfect solution for any frontend work, especially landing pages.

 ## Features